Paddle Notes: Lake Sonoma lies nestled in the

 zones while others are situated in more secluded

 regions perfect for fishing or swimming.
-Boaters who

 wish to sleep on their boats may anchor anywhere